cloudmrhub/KomaNYU.jl/docs/src/how-to/2-1-use-koma-ui.md

 # Use Koma's User Interface

-This section provides a comprehensive guide on using the **User Interface** of the **KomaMRI** package and delves into the internal processes that occur during interaction.
+This section provides a comprehensive guide on using the **User Interface** of the **KomaNYU** package and delves into the internal processes that occur during interaction.
 By the end of this section, you will be equipped to execute a complete workflow even without any prior programming experience.

 ```@raw html
 <p align="center"><img width="90%" src="../../assets/ui-simulation.gif"/></p>